elixir-europe/biohackathon-projects-2021/projects/29/data-harvesting/report-data-harvesting.md

 The list of sites to be harvested were gathered in a GitHub [project board](https://github.com/BioSchemas/bioschemas-data-harvesting/projects/1) so that progress could be tracked.
 The cards in this board were annotated to state whether the source was known to use a static site deployment (i.e. the markup is embedded in the page source by the server) or dynamic single page application (i.e. the page content is generated client side using Javascript), and also whether they were known to have data content or limited content of Dataset and DataCatalog.

 The Bioschemas Markup Scraper and Extractor ([BMUSE](https://github.com/HW-SWeL/BMUSE)) was used for the harvesting of the data.
 During the harvesting we found a two key issues with BMUSE which arose due to the scale of the data harvest.
 The first was that errors in the JSON-LD were not correctly identified and logged.
-The second was a memory limit relating to JSoup which meant that about 24,104 pages were scraped out of the 50,000 in the sitemap file ([BMUSE #82](https://github.com/HW-SWeL/BMUSE/issues/82)).
+The second was a memory limit relating to JSoup which meant that only about 24,104 pages were scraped out of the 50,000 in the sitemap file ([BMUSE #82](https://github.com/HW-SWeL/BMUSE/issues/82)).
 Fixes to these issues were applied resulting in BMUSE v0.5.2 being used for most of the harvesting.

 The data harvesting workflow consisted of the following steps:
-1. Pick one of the sites to be harvested: priority was given to static sites with data content.
+1. Pick one of the sites to be harvested: priority was given to static sites with data content since these could be harvested more quickly and went beyond Dataset/DataCatalog markup.
 2. For each sitemap in the sitemap index, harvest the content from the source pages.
 3. Merge the individual nquad files for each page in the (sub)sitemap into a single nquad file.
 4. Load the merged nquad file into the triplestore.